-- 1. The model estimates that total biomass has declined rapidly since the late 1980s.
+- 1. The assessment estimates that total biomass has declined rapidly since the late 1980s.
 The decline in biomass has been largest in regions 2, 3 and 5.
 These trends are generally consistent with the trends in the longline CPUE indices.
 However, catches in regions 3 and 4 have been relatively low (compared to historical biomass) and the model attributes most of the reduction in regional biomass to a strong decline in recruitment. - 2.
-For the cubic spline longline selectivity models, exploitation rates and fishery impacts are relatively high in regions 1, 2 and 5 resulting in a 50-70% reduction in regional biomass and a 40% reduction in overall Indian Ocean biomass.
-Fishery impacts are considerably higher for the logistic selectivity model options. - 3.
-For the cubic spline longline selectivity model, total recruitment is estimated to have declined throughout the model period and recruitment over the last 15 years is estimated to be 80% of the long-term average.
-Recruitment was particularly low during 2003-06.
-The logistic longline selectivity models estimate long-term average levels of recruitment that are considerably lower than the cubic spline models although recent recruitment levels (last 15 years) are comparable for the two model options. - 4.
-Recent (2006-2009 average) exploitation rates are at historically high levels.
+Recent exploitation rates and fishery impacts are estimated to be relatively high in regions 1, 2 and 5 resulting in a 35-55% reduction in regional biomass and a 45% reduction in overall Indian Ocean biomass. - 3.
+For most model options, total recruitment is estimated to have declined throughout the model period and recruitment over the last 15 years is estimated to be considerably lower than the long-term average level.
+Recruitment was particularly low during 2003-06. - 4.
+Recent (2007-10 average) exploitation rates were at historically high levels.
+Fishing mortality rates have remained relatively stable over the last four years (2008-11).
 The MSY-based reference points, and the resulting stock status, are influenced by the value of steepness assumed for the SRR.
-The values included in the assessment encompass the plausible range of steepness for yellowfin tuna.
-For most model options, current exploitation rates remain below the level MSY-based reference level.
-Nonetheless, fishing mortality rates have continued to increase over recent years and, for the lower productivity model options (lower steepness), have approached or exceeded the MSY based threshold. - 5.
-For most model scenarios, recent (2006-2009) average adult and total biomass remained above the respective MSY-based reference points (\tilde{B}{MSY} and $S\tilde{B}{MSY}$).
-However, biomass is estimated to have declined rapidly over the last five years and for many of the model options adult and total biomass is estimated to have approached the respective reference point (\tilde{B}{MSY} and $S\tilde{B}{MSY}$) in the most recent year (2010). - 6.
-For most model options, MSY is estimated to be between 300,000 and 400,000 mt.
-Recent (2009-2010) annual catches are below this range (averaging about 285,000 mt in 2009-10) following a period of (very) low recruitment.
-The higher MSY estimates were derived from the cubic spline selectivity model options.
-However, these models estimate recent recruitment levels that are considerably lower than the long-term average.
-If recruitment remains at the recent level, then yields at the lower range of the MSY values are more appropriate. - 7.
+The values included in the assessment are considered to encompass the plausible range of steepness for yellowfin tuna.
+For the base model, current exploitation rates remain below the level MSY-based reference level for the range of steepness values. - 5.
+For most model scenarios, recent (average 2010) adult and total biomass is estimated to have remained above the respective MSY-based reference points ( $\tilde{B}{MSY}$ and $S\tilde{B}{MSY}$ ), although for model options with lower values of steepness, biomass levels have approached the threshold levels in recent years.
+There has been a small recovery in the stock biomass in the last two years from the historically low levels in 2008-09. - 6.
+For the base model options, MSY for the entire Indian Ocean is estimated to be between 376,000 and 411,000 mt.
+Recent (2010-2011) annual catches are at about the lower bound of this range (averaging about 298,000 mt).
+Estimates of MSY are based on the assumption of long-term equilibrium levels of recruitment.
+However, the model options estimate that recent (last 15 years) levels of recruitment were considerably lower than the long-term average.
+Modifying the MSY estimates to be consistent with recent recruitment levels results in yields of 311,000-335,000 mt. - 7.
+In an attempt to provide management advice independent of the MSY concept, the recent levels of absolute fishing mortality estimated from the western equatorial region (the area with highest catches) were compared to the estimated natural mortality level.
+It is considered that the tagging data provides a reasonable estimate to fishing mortality for the main tag recovery period (2007-09).
+The estimates of fishing mortality for the main age classes harvested by the purse-seine fishery are considerably lower than the corresponding levels of natural mortality and on that basis, recent fishing mortality levels are not considered to be excessive. - 8.
 During 2003-2006, annual catches reached a peak of about 500,000 mt a level substantially higher than the MSY.
 Catches of this magnitude were not maintained in the subsequent years.
 Some of the decline in catch may be, at least partly, attributable to the recent operational constraints of the purseseine and longline fleets due to piracy off the Somali coast.